East and West clash in Bulgaria’s snap general election | bne IntelliNews

 Another politician seen as being a member of the pro-Russian camp is Radev.
 According to interim report by OSCE mission to Bulgaria, Radev and the caretaker government he appointed are “visible in the pre-election environment with critical statements towards previous government’s decisions”.

 Radev was seen as the godfather of the previous ruling coalition and of Change Continues.
 The party’s leaders became popular thanks to their work in a previous caretaker government appointed by Radev after the April 2021 general election.
-Furthermore, Change Continues openly supported Radev’s candidacy for second term.
+Furthermore, Change Continues openly supported Radev’s candidacy for a second term.

 However, the Russian invasion of Ukraine put the president and the reformist government on the two sides of the new dividing line, with Radev becoming increasingly pro-Russian, although claiming he is for peace and against the war, while Petkov’s government took a strong pro-Western position.
-The rift between the president and the government was also seen as possible cause for the fall of Petkov’s government.
+The rift between the president and the government was also seen as a possible cause for the fall of Petkov’s government.

 Analysts suggest that Radev is interested in ruling as long as possible through interim governments and has no interest in achieving a stable ruling coalition in the country.
 Moreover, the current caretaker government under Gulub Donev’s government seems rather pro-Russian and has done everything it can to force talks with Gazprom on new deliveries of natural gas.